Close

 A portion of the annuity payout is tax-free.
 At retirement, 60% of the corpus withdrawal is tax-exempt, and annuity payouts are partially tax-free as well.
 Your annual premium payments are also eligible for deductions under Section 80C.

 Annuity rates in NPS do not stay the same forever; they can go up or down based on a few key things.
-Here is what really affects them:
+If you are wondering how much annuity in NPS, it is important to understand the factors that affect it:

 If interest rates in the market are high, annuity rates also tend to be better because providers can earn more from your investment.
 But if interest rates are low, annuity rates may drop too.